-Having quality powder is an essential part of tungsten alloy production.
-This is because the powder’s properties can impact the properties in proceeding manufacturing processes such as pressing and sintering.
+Quality powder is an essential part of tungsten alloy production.
+The powder’s properties can impact the properties in proceeding manufacturing processes such as pressing and sintering.
 This affects the quality of the end tungsten alloy components.

 Production of Tungsten Powder

 Tungsten powder is categorised by chemical (purity), physical (shape, grain size, etc.), and technological properties (density, flow-ability, etc.).
 Characteristics of the powder can be affected and in some cases controlled by the production process.